 Skip to main content

-Spot Node Pools provide pay-as-you-go access to high-performance, bare-metal compute resources without long-term commitments or reservations.
-Instances in a Spot Node Pool are identical to instances in standard Node Pools and provide the same hardware and performance.
-The key difference is that instances in Spot Node Pools operate on a preemptible basis, meaning they can be reclaimed by CoreWeave when capacity is needed elsewhere.
+Spot Node Pools provide pay-as-you-go access to high-performance bare-metal compute resources without long-term commitments or reservations.
+They are suited for fault-tolerant, interruptible workloads where flexibility on capacity matters more than guaranteed availability.
+Instances in a Spot Node Pool are identical to instances in standard Node Pools.
+The key difference is that instances in Spot Node Pools operate on a preemptible basis, meaning CoreWeave can reclaim them when capacity is needed elsewhere.
 You can manage Spot Node Pools using the same tools and methods as standard Node Pools.
 The instances themselves have no special configuration.
 An instance becomes a Spot instance by being part of a Node Pool created with computeClass: Spot.

 Key characteristics